We create innovative projects and partnerships to solve the greatest challenge of our time

 Research, advocacy and legal action

-We use different tools and approaches aimed at promoting our goals.
-We belive that research and analysis should be the foundation of good decision-making.
-We deploy the tools of public advocacy and mobilization to inform and influence processes and decisions that impact the future of ecosystems and communities that depend on them.
-We deploy legal tools and strategies to hold actors accountable and to improve frameworks that fail to protect ecosystems.
+We believe that research and analysis should be the foundation of good decision-making.
+We engage in public advocacy and mobilization to inform and influence processes and decisions that impact the future of ecosystems and communities that depend on them.
+Ecosystem protection plays a decisive role in climate change mitigation and adaptation and provides an array of vital services both at local and global scale.
+We aim to ensure that ecosystem protection is at the heart of climate action and targets.

 Our work is organized around three main pillars that impact the future of the world’s ecosystems